Iran Air Flight 655: Flight and shootdown

 Flight 655 left Bandar Abbas at 10:17 Iran Standard Time (UTC+03:30), 27 minutes after its scheduled departure time due to an immigration issue.
 It should have been a 28-minute flight.
 Before takeoff from runway 21, it was directed by the Bandar Abbas tower to turn on its transponder and proceed over the Persian Gulf.
 The flight was assigned routinely to commercial air corridor Amber 59, a 20 mi lane on a direct line to Dubai airport.
 The short distance made for a simple flight pattern: climb to 14000 ft, cruise, and descend into Dubai.
-The airliner was transmitting the correct transponder "identification, friend or foe" (IFF) code typical of a civilian aircraft (mode 3) and maintained radio contact in English with appropriate air traffic control facilities throughout the flight (see § Radio communication).
+The airliner was transmitting the correct transponder squawk code typical of a civilian aircraft and maintained radio contact in English with appropriate air traffic control facilities throughout the flight (see § Radio communication).